gavinhungry/map-vuex-state-props/README.md

 map-vuex-state-props
 ====================
-Create default [Vuex](https://vuex.vuejs.org) `state`, `mutations` and `actions` objects.
+Creates default [Vuex](https://vuex.vuejs.org) `state`, `mutations` and `actions` objects.

-This sets all default values in `state`, creates a mutation in `mutations` for setting to an explicit value and creates an action in `actions` (the name of the action is the same as the mutation name) that will only commit the underlying mutation if the new value differs from the current value.
+This module sets all default values in `state` (use a getter function as `defaultValue` for non-primitive default values), creates a mutation in `mutations` for setting to an explicit value and creates an action in `actions` (the name of the action is the same as the mutation name) that will only commit the underlying mutation if the new value differs from the current value.

 Usage
 -----